adamsnoah98/LPS-LCS-Algorithm-Analysis/README.md

 Notice that the performance appears worse with smaller alphabets; however, this is just a symptom of the fact that the expected palindrome length in a random string is longer with fewer distinct characters.

-### Dynamic Programming
+### Improved
-The best performing algorithm for DPS (for strings under 2<sup>24</sup> characters), was a DP implementation, which runs in *O(P)* time, where *P* is the number of palindromic substrings.
+The best performing algorithm for DPS (for strings under 2<sup>24</sup> characters), was a space-cheap version of manacher's algorithm, which runs in *O(P)* time, where *P* is the number of palindromic substrings.
 Typically this number is *O(n)*, and the algorithm is very basic so there is little overhead.
 It iterates through the string, for each iteration *i* finding the longest possible odd-length palindrome centered on character *i*, and the longest even-length palindrome centered between characters *i* and *i+1*.

 <img src="https://github.com/adamsnoah98/LPS-LCS-Algorithm-Analysis/blob/master/Graphs/LPS_dp.png" width="500" height="300" />

+### Manacher's Algorithm

+TODO Text

+TODO Graph

 ### Suffix Trees
 Despite having the best asymptotic runtime, suffix trees performed the worst for this sample space due to their large overhead and the abstraction heavy implementation I used.
-The algorithm utilizes the LCS solution, feeding in the target string and its reverse.
+The algorithm utilizes a modified LCS solution, feeding in the target string and its reverse.
+This requires constant time LCA retrieval, processed in linear time.
+My solution utilizes a *O(<text>&radic;</text> n log<sup>2</sup>n) <b>&isin;</b> O(n)* processing algorithm presented by Bender & Farach-Colton (2000).

 <img src="https://github.com/adamsnoah98/LPS-LCS-Algorithm-Analysis/blob/master/Graphs/LPS_st.png" width="500" height="300" />